Derpseh/Spyglass/README.md

 - RED — Region has zero WAD endorsements

+Spyglass now also lists a region's embassies and the first 140 characters from their WFE in columns I and J. These columns can be filtered to quickly identify regions that are not yet or currently tagged.

 ### Supported Terminal Arguments

 If you need Spyglass to run unattended (e.g. through a scheduled task or Cron job), you can use the following arguments